For solo operators

 One workflow, every Tuesday morning.

 Be among the first subscribers.
-Real workflows from one person doing the work of a whole department.
+Real workflows from one person doing the work of a whole team, whether that's your own business or a department of one.
 Free, forever.

 No tracking pixels.
 No drip campaigns.
 Unsubscribe anytime.